-Ben Heine is a Belgian visual artist and music producer born in 1983 in Abidjan, Ivory Coast, currently living and working in Brussels, Belgium.
+Ben Heine is a Belgian visual artist, journalist and music composer born in 1983 in Abidjan, Ivory Coast, currently living and working in Brussels, Belgium.
 He is best known for his original series “Pencil Vs Camera“, “Digital Circlism” and “Flesh and Acrylic“.
 He has a Master degree in Journalism completed at IHECS school of Journalism in Brussels.
 He also briefly studied History of Art, Painting and Sculpture at Hastings College of Arts & Technology in the UK.
 He is a self-taught person in drawing, photography and music.
 He also has over 10 years of work experience in communication and marketing.
 Throughout his academic training, he was also able to learn several music instruments (drums and piano) and several languages (French, English, Dutch Polish, Spanish and Russian).
 His artworks were exhibited in countless fairs and galleries in Belgium, Hong Kong, South Korea, the UK, Russia, Romania, The Netherlands, Italy, Germany, France, Canada, the US, Turkey, Brazil, and Spain.
 His works have been published in some of the most famous newspapers and magazines.
 Ben is an enthusiastic traveller, he loves discovering new cities and cultures, each one of them being a huge source of inspiration for his creative projects.
 Through his career path, Heine became the ambassador of famous brands such as Samsung and Mazda and he has worked for other clients such as Harbour City, Diesel, Turismo de Canarias, Semmel-Concerts, Kare Design, Moscow Planetarium, McCann Erickson, while still making time for personal projects.
 He started producing and composing music in 2012.
 A documentary about his work was released in 2012.
 Ben is married to Marta and they have two children.
 Ben’s father was a commercial engineer and his mother a choreographer and a dance teacher.